 Enjoy food and drinks from local cafes including Flor De Mar, Nolan’s, Casablanca Bar and O Fumeiro.

 Line of Light is presented by London Borough of Wandsworth and London Borough of Lambeth, with principal partners Battersea Power Station, Embassy Gardens, R&F Properties, Urbanest and New Covent Garden Market development partners VINCI St. Modwen.
 Supporting partners are Bloom Nine Elms, TfL and Vauxhall One, and the event is delivered with technical partner PANI Projection and Lighting.
+Part funded by the European Regional Development Fund.

 Between Battersea Power Station, Nine Elms and Kennington Tube stations